How are Chevening Scholars selected?

-Applications are first sifted and checked by the Chevening Secretariat in London against initial eligibility criteria such as degree qualifications, work experience, English language ability, etc.
+Applications are first sifted and checked by the Chevening Secretariat in London against initial eligibility criteria.

-Applications are then individually reviewed by independent reading committees who score applications against FCO, Chevening, and regional objectives, and the potential of the candidate to meet those objectives.
+Applications are then individually reviewed by independent reading committees who score applications against FCDO, Chevening, and regional objectives, and the potential of the candidate to meet those objectives.

 Candidates are scored and a longlist is presented to the local British embassy/high commission, who interview and select final candidates along with the local partner organisation.

-Some partnerships may vary slightly from this model, with applications considered by the partner (although still in concert with the FCO/Chevening objectives and the eligibility criteria).
+Some partnerships may vary slightly from this model, with applications considered by the partner (although still in concert with the FCDO/Chevening objectives and the eligibility criteria).